 We expect to enter into other commitments to support our product development, the build-out of our manufacturing facilities, and our business development, which are generally cancelable upon notice.
 Additionally, from time to time, we enter into agreements in the normal course of business with various vendors, which are generally cancellable upon notice.
 Payments due upon cancellation consist only of payments for services provided or expenses incurred, including non-cancelable obligations of service providers, up to the date of cancellation.
-As of July 3, 2022, our commitments included an estimated amount of approximately \$10.4 million relating to our open purchase orders and contractual obligations that occurred in the ordinary course of business.
+As of April 2, 2023, our commitments included approximately \$81.9 million of our open purchase orders and contractual obligations that occurred in the ordinary course of business.
+In April 2023, we placed additional purchase orders of approximately \$59.5 million for Gen2 Autoline equipment, as well as placed purchase orders of our Agility Line.
 For contractual obligations, please see Note 7 "Commitments and Contingencies" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q for further information.